lorenzopaoria/Database-Project-Music-streaming-platform-for-distributed-systems/README.md

 # Music Streaming Platform Database Project

 This repository contains the files for a database project that models a music streaming platform.
 The goal of this project is to design and implement a relational database schema that can effectively store and manage data related to users, artists, songs, playlists, and other essential entities in a music streaming application.
+All of this with the implementation of a distributed system using Maven, along with its management for the database created.

 ## Project Overview